 Effective 1 July 2021, the Group, acquired the remaining 50% equity interest in Viola Communications LLC ("Viola"), for consideration of AED 73,000 thousand.
 As a result, the Group increased its ownership in Viola to 100% and obtained control.
 The investment in Viola was previously accounted for as an associate.
 Viola is a limited liability company, registered and incorporated in the Emirate of Abu Dhabi and is engaged in the business of advertisement, designing and production and other commercial publication printing.
-From the date of acquisition, Viola contributed revenue and profit to the Group amounting to AED 51,607 thousand and AED 6,037 thousand respectively.
-If the acquisition had taken place at the beginning of the year, Viola would have contributed revenue and profit to the Group amounting to AED 80,100 thousand and AED 4,199 thousand respectively.
+From the date of acquisition, Viola contributed revenue and profit to the Group amounting to AED 51,607 thousand and AED 6,037 thousand respectively, for the year ended 31 December 2021.
+If the acquisition had taken place at the beginning of 2021, Viola would have contributed revenue and profit to the Group amounting to AED 80,100 thousand and AED 4,199 thousand respectively, for the year ended 31 December 2021.

-Tips & Toes Beauty and Spa Centre LLC ("Tips & Toes"), Jazz Lounge Spa LLC ("Jazz"), and Ben Suhail Distribution LLC ("Ben Suhail")
+Tips & Toes Beauty and Spa Centre LLC ("Tips & Toes"), Jazz Lounge Spa LLC ("Jazz") and Ben Suhail Distribution LLC ("Ben Suhail")